-If you’re looking to deck out your kitchen or dining room with smart devices, this article is for you.
+If you’re looking for the best smart home devices to deck out your kitchen or dining room, this article is for you.
 There’s no end to the number of kitchen appliances and accessories that can now connect to Wi-Fi and be controlled with your voice.

 Some kitchen gadgets are a little over the top (the Wi-Fi-enabled mug springs to mind), however, most of them are highly useful and well worth the investment if you value convenience.